Romania has been expelled from this year's Eurovision Song Contest.

 Eurovision's website confirmed the running order of performances for other countries would remain the same.

-Romania first competed in Eurovision in 1994, and their most successful feat over the years is having two placings in third place.
-Their 2015 entry ended up in fifteenth place after making the final.
+Romania first competed in Eurovision in 1994, and it has come third twice since then.
+Its 2015 entry ended up in fifteenth place after making the final.

 He said: "As with all participants, SVT has been preparing for Romania's act thoroughly over the past weeks.